tarantool/doc/doc/2.1/reference/reference_sql/sql.rst

 .. code-block:: sql

-   -- the simplest form
+   -- the simplest form:
    INSERT INTO table1 VALUES (1, 'A');
-   -- with a column list
+   -- with a column list:
    INSERT INTO table1 (column1, column2) VALUES (2, 'B');
-   -- with an arithmetic operator in the first expression INSERT INTO table1 VALUES (2 + 1, 'C');
+   -- with an arithmetic operator in the first expression:
+   INSERT INTO table1 VALUES (2 + 1, 'C');
-   -- put two rows in the table
+   -- put two rows in the table:
    INSERT INTO table1 VALUES (4, 'D'), (5, 'E');